PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But that's the way it was with any enterprise.
 People feared the big things, but it was always the little things that did you in.
 The demons were in the details, as they said.
 All the work you spent polishing your shield in preparation for a Basilisk, could go wrong if you forgot to bring oil to protect it from the rust.

 It was a terrible business, adventuring.
 Another reason Boltac was glad he had grown up, settled down and learned to enjoy a warm fire and a crisp profit.
-Again, he reassured himself that had done that lad a favor by knocking him on the head.
+Again, he reassured himself that he had done that lad a favor by knocking him on the head.

 # 8 -- Sandwiches to Go -- 447